 One of the most powerful tools you can use to analyze the efforts of your SEO is a rank tracker.

 As you probably know, there are countless ranking factors that go into ranking on a search engine, and these rankings are also constantly changing.
 While Google Search Console does provide you with position ranking for keywords, one of the main benefits of a third party rank tracker is that you can monitor positions across multiple search engines like Google, Google Maps, and Bing.

 A few of the other core features of a rank tracker that can be used in your SEO analytics include:

 Monitoring Multiple Languages & Locations: If your client is a local business with a presence in multiple locations or multiple even languages, the rank tracker allows you to add as many as you want into a single campaign at the ZIP code, city, or country level.

 Advanced SEO Metrics: In addition to metrics like search volume and total results, you can track more advanced metrics such as mozRank, Page Authority, Domain Authority, and total backlinks.

 Now that we know how you can use the rank tracker in your analytics workflow, let’s look at how you use AgencyAnalytics to visualize and report on SEO results to clients.

 Data Visualization & Reporting

 There’s no question that the analytics tools provided by Google are extremely helpful for SEO, but one area they fall short is in client reporting.
-Reporting in the Google Suite requires you to combine Google Analytics, Search Console, and usually Data Studio.
+Reporting in the Google Suite requires you to combine Google Analytics, Search Console, and usually Data Studio (now Looker Studio).
 The issue with this approach is that the time spent compiling and processing data with these platforms adds up quickly.

 The fact is, most clients don’t care as much about the technical details of an SEO campaign as technical marketers often think.
 Instead, they usually just want a simple report and a written summary of the performance that they can easily understand.